ernewton/firepatch/README.md

 This patch includes a new bad pixel mask created from a Fowler-16 dark image using a 5-sigma clip, and an updated version of fire_badpixfix.pro.
 You should be able to replace the default files with these versions.

 There are several other changes that I made that you may wish to incorporate as well, which are detailed below.
 Implementing them will require the small changes to the IDL scripts that I describe below.
 They may not be necessary for you, as my objects are particularly bright.

+If you choose to implement any of these changes, you might consider inspecting at the final images to see if they look as you expect.

 ### More on bad pixels

-Extract/fire_echextobj.pro performs some extra pixel masking.
+The routine Extract/fire_echextobj.pro performs some extra pixel masking.
 At line 514, the pipeline masks out pixels where the flux is less than -200.
 ```
 thismask = (ordermask EQ (31-qq)) AND waveimg GT 0.0 AND sciimg GT -200.
 ```